 Paul Harter, owner of Aqua-Hot Heating Systems, is a founding member and vice chair for the NoCo Manufacturing Partnership.
-This partnership started in 2013 and has grown to over 700 individual members, representing approximately 250 manufacturing companies.
+This partnership started in 2013 and has grown to over seven hundred individual members, representing approximately two hundred and fifty manufacturing companies.
 The partnership’s annual trade show, NOCOM, has become the premier showcase for Colorado’s manufacturing community.
 As a member of the Colorado Workforce Development Council, Paul also serves as the steering committee chairperson for all of Colorado’s sector partnership activities.
 Working with Next Gen Sector Partnerships, he has become a frequent speaker and mentor on lessons learned in Next Generation Sector Partnership development.

 Meagan Lannan, Practitioner Faculty

 Meagan Lannan is a Workforce Strategist with the MT Department of Labor & Industry, providing research and technical assistance at the intersection of workforce, education, and industry.
 She travels to Montana communities to share the Next Gen Sector Partnership approach and if suitable, works with those communities to launch a partnership.
 Meagan has had the opportunity to be a part of several partnerships and never tires of the inspired ideas that industry moves to action!